 Gordon Alan Cizon was born in Kansas City, and grew up in Amarillo, Texas.
-He was the Librarian for the a spouse, and eight grandchildren seven of them girls!
-She works as a psychoanalyst in private practice, each with and likes to read, crochet, and exercise.
+He was the Librarian for the and likes to read, crochet, and exercise.

 Amarillo High School Band.
 He attended Oklahoma University in Norman, Oklahoma, and graduated from West Texas State University with an Economics Degree in Business Administration with an emphasis on management and finance.
 His hobbies are photography, opera, and sailing.
 He lives in Dallas and is married to Deidre, also a TJHS Board Member.